Skip to content

 Figures for papers and theses

-Crisp, vector autonomous-driving scenario figures that embed cleanly in LaTeX, slide decks, and Markdown — exported as drawtonomy.svg, PDF, or EPS.
+Crisp, vector scenario figures for self-driving (AV), autonomous-driving (AD), and ADAS papers that embed cleanly in LaTeX, slide decks, and Markdown — exported as .drawtonomy.svg (drawtonomy’s native, re-editable SVG format), PDF, or EPS.

 Diagrams for design discussion